2xsaiko/IngameAccountSwitcher/README.md

-# IngameAccountSwitcher
-This is the repository for the Ingame Account Switcher Minecraft Mod
+# The new repository can be found [https://bitbucket.org/The_Fireplace/in-game-account-switcher](here).